-To explore how differences between LLMs affect psychological states (RQ2), we analyzed conversation logs generated by the models.
-We suspected that LLMs might exhibit differences in terms of the focus topic, even though we provided the same 36 themes as starting points for all conversations in our procedure.
-Such differences could provide insights into the behaviors observed in RQ1.

-To facilitate our analysis, we compiled conversation logs from all LLMs.
-Using a topic modeling method, we aimed to identify common and distinct conversational themes.
-The unit of analysis for the topic exploration was a single utterance, defined as the response of one participant to one of the 36 themes.
-Notably, we included only generated answers and excluded any statements or prompts provided to LLM participants.
-Given that there were 20 conversations with two participants per session, each LLM generated 1,440 utterances\footnote{$1440 = 20 \times 2 \times 36$}.
-For the ten LLMs described in the next subsection, we gathered a total of 14,400 utterances.
+As a qualitative analysis, we employed BERTopic \citep{grootendorst2022bertopic} which is a topic modeling method.
+The unit of analysis for the topic exploration was a single utterance, defined as one participant’s response to one of the 36 themes.
+Notably, we included only generated answers, excluding any statements or prompts provided to the LLM participants.
+Given that there were 20 conversations with two participants per session, each LLM generated 1,440\footnote{1440 = 20 × 2 × 36} utterances.
+To obtain more meaningful topics, we removed stop-words, used an English-based embedding, and set the minimum topic size as 50.

-We employed BERTopic \citep{grootendorst2022bertopic} as our topic modeling method, as it effectively captures contextual information during analysis.
-The analysis identified more than 200 topics from the conversation logs.
-We selected the ten most frequently occurring topics for each model to emphasize commonalities and differences between LLMs.
-Two authors then labeled these topics based on ten keywords and their corresponding themes in the conversations.